 Non-academically, I am interested in music - both listening and playing.
-I also read a variety of books.
-My most recent favorite fiction is The Wheel of Time series by Robert Jordan and Brandon Sanderson.
-My most recent favorite non-fiction is Sapiens by Yuval Noah Harari.
+I also like to read.
+My most recent favorite fiction is The Wheel of Time series by Robert Jordan (later, Brandon Sanderson).
+My most recent favorite non-fiction is The Language of Food by Dan Jurafsky.
 I enjoy playing a good video game once in a while and my all-time favorites are Uncharted and The Witcher 3: Wild Hunt.
 Having spent four years in Boulder, I tend to enjoy climbing, biking, and running.

 Since my early undergrad days, I have been maintaining a blog where I reflect on science, math, the world, and life.